raphCode/master-thesis-muzero/introduction.typ

 phase.
 Instead, it develops its own internal model to predict future env states.
 By doing so, it can learn how to play games without having access to the underlying rules.
-Perhaps surprisingly, this allows muzero to match Azero's performance in the aforementioned board games.
+Perhaps surprisingly, this allows muzero to match azero's performance in the aforementioned board games.
 Moreover, it also masters the Atari suite of 57 video games, demonstrating the ability to generalise across many domains.